No fee unless we win.

 A personal injury case can become contentious if the other driver claims that you contributed to your injury.
 If you behaved negligently or recklessly, then the court may consider you partially at fault for your accident.
 Under Alabama negligence law, contributory negligence might bar you from recovering in court.

 If you’re wondering if you have the right to sue someone who hit you in their car, contact the lawyers at Belt, Bruner, & Barnett P.C. immediately.
-The lawyers at Belt, Bruner, & Barnett P.C. have more than 65 years of collective experience as a Birmingham personal injury law firm.
+The lawyers at Belt, Bruner, & Barnett P.C. have more than 65 years of collective experience as Birmingham personal injury attorneys.
 They will explain Alabama law and your legal options.

 For a free consultation, contact Belt, Bruner, & Barnett P.C. at 205-933-1500.